Holmes Colbert: Colberts' leadership contributions

 Historical records indicate that Holmes had six sons going by the names of William, George, Levi, Samuel, Joseph, and Pittman (or James).
 For nearly a century, the Colberts and their male descendants provided critical leadership as the Chickasaw faced their greatest challenges.
 The Chickasaw allied with the United States during the War of 1812.
 William Colbert served under General Andrew Jackson against the Red Sticks during the Creek Wars of 1813–14, a civil war within the Creek involving multiple factions as well as European and US belligerents, and his brothers George and Levi also joined the army.
 Within their clan and the Chickasaw Nation, the brothers were both affluent landowners and a political force to be reckoned with.
 George and Levi Colbert served as negotiators and interpreters in the 1820s-1830 during the tribe's negotiations with the US government related to Indian Removal.

 Political career

 Holmes grew up learning about his family's leadership and was groomed for taking responsibilities in tribal affairs.
-He and his cousin Winchester created the governmental foundation of the Chickasaw Nation in Indian Territory (now known as Oklahoma).
+He and his cousin Winchester created the governmental foundation of the Chickasaw Nation in Indian Territory (present-day Oklahoma).
 In the 1850s, Holmes Colbert helped write the constitution for their government, as after the Choctaw–Chickasaw Treaty of 1854, the Chickasaw constitution, establishing the nation as separate from the Choctaw, was signed in Tishomingo on the 30th of August, 1856.